tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/week 3/week 3.md

 Sometimes we use the symbol `'...'` to indicate that the sequence continues.

 All of the sequences given above have a finite number of terms.
 They are known as `finite sequences`.
-Some sequences go no for ever, and these are called `infinite sequences`.
+Some sequences go on for ever, and these are called `infinite sequences`.
 To indicate that a sequence might go on for ever we can use the '...' notation.
 So when we write
 1,3,5,7,9 ...
 it can be assumed that this sequence continues indefinitely.